[HISTORY: Adopted by the Board of Supervisors of the Township of Pine 12-4-2017 by Ord. No. 382. Amendments noted where applicable.]

 - STORMWATER MANAGEMENT SYSTEM EXTENT

-- For the purpose of this article the extent of a stormwater management system shall commence where stormwater runoff enters a closed conduit system and extend to the exit of a structural outfall to a stream, drainageway or watercourse.
+- For the purpose of this chapter the extent of a stormwater management system shall commence where stormwater runoff enters a closed conduit system and extend to the exit of a structural outfall to a stream, drainageway or watercourse.
 The extent of the stormwater management system shall not include surface runoff or swales that convey stormwater either to or away from a stormwater management system.